Whether for health reasons, climate change or animal welfare, vegan statistics show the plant-based population continues to spike.

 It’s not just vegan food that’s increasing in popularity.
 According to Grand View Research, vegan fashion is on a steady incline.
 The vegan leather industry is anticipated to hit $85 billion by 2025 as faux leather shoes are significantly cheaper than genuine animal hide footwear.

-Vegan Sustainability Statistics
+Vegan Environmental and Sustainability Statistics

 One of the core reasons why vegan product alternatives are increasing in popularity is because of the consumer’s growing understanding of the sustainability of veganism.